Wolfram syndrome: Signs and symptoms

 The first symptom is typically diabetes mellitus, which is usually diagnosed around the age of 6.
 Insulin-dependent diabetes mellitus associate with Wolfram syndrome is differed from type 1 diabetes mellitus by having earlier diagnosis, rarely having positive auto-antibodies and ketoacidosis, having longer remission, needing less daily insulin, having lower average HbA1c level and more frequent hypoglycemia.

-The second most common clinical manifestation of the disease is diabetes insipidus, which the kidney is unable to retain water due to renal outflow tract dilation and leads to high level of urine production.
-This condition affects around 70% of people with WSF1 mutation (WFS2 mutation does not typically associate with diabetes insipidus).
+The second most common clinical manifestation of the disease is cranial diabetes insipidus, which the kidneys are less able to retain water due to a decrease in the hormonal signalling from the hypothalamic pituitary axis.
+This condition affects around 70% of people with WSF1 mutations (CISD2 mutations do not typically associate with diabetes insipidus).
 Diabetes insipidus occurs around the age of 14, but the condition is often diagnosed late.
 Therefore, there is a high variability in the onset age.

-The next symptom to appear is often optic atrophy, optical shrinkage that due to retinal ganglion cell axons' degeneration, around the age of 11.
+The next symptom to appear is often optic atrophy, optic nerve shrinkage due to retinal ganglion cell axons' degeneration, around the age of 11.
 Blindness tends to develop a few years after the decrease in visual ability with the loss of color vision.
 Ophthalmic abnormalities often found in the patient with Wolfram Syndrome are cataract, nystagmus, glaucoma and maculopathy.
 There is also pigmentary retinopathy due to mitochondrial alteration that associated with Wolfram Syndrome.
 However, it is very rare and have been found in just a few cases.

 Approximately 65% of people with Wolfram syndrome experience sensorineural deafness, which can manifest as deafness at birth or mild hearing loss in adolescent years and progressively worsen.
 However, the progression of sensorineural deafness is relatively slow and initially influences high-frequency sounds.
 Patients with WFS1 mutation have degenerative impairment in the central nervous system, as they increased in age they are more likely to suffer a more severe deafness than other patients that have hearing loss.